Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 * Structs can contain arrays[], but currently accessing and via $struct.arr[] is not yet possible -> this will be allowed very soon, a workaround is to assign the array to an object and access the object instead.

 * Structs can contain 'struct functions' that can be called.
 Within struct functions all 'struct' variables can be accessed in READ mode.
-Changing a struct variable within a 'struct function' is valid only within the function itself.
+Changing a struct variable within a 'struct function' changes the variable only during the function.

 Example:
 ```c